singh1114/best/_posts/2017-07-21-serialization-a-week-long-struggle.md

     code_size = models.IntegerField(null=True, blank=True, default=0)
 ```

-Well, that's not all of the models, but you get the idea, right?
-So, we have multiple levels of inheritance between all those models( Well not really inheritance but in simple words, we can say this).
+Well, that's not all the models, but you get the idea, right?
+So, we have multiple levels of inheritance between all those models (Well not really inheritance but in simple words, we can say that).
 Now the real test is to write the serializers for them so that we don't have to write a separate function to convert data to JSON.

 I decided to use simple ModelSerializers.